 How to Celebrate Independence Day

-Independence Day is celebrated on July 4th every year In the U.S. Some traditional ways to celebrate include:
+Independence Day is celebrated annually on this day in the U.S. Some traditional ways you can choose to celebrate might include:

 Attending a Parade